Information for First-Year B.Comm Students

 Welcome to the B.Comm Program at the University of Guelph's Gordon S. Lang School of Business and Economics!

 Through the links and information on this page, we hope to answer most of the frequently asked questions we receive from 1st year students.
 For details on the course selection process and the courses required for your major, please refer to the Registration Handbook for New Students.

 Important information about Fall 2021 course offerings

 For the Fall 2021 semester, Business courses are being offered either in person or online.
 You can determine the course format by viewing the F21 course offerings in WebAdvisor.
 Note that course offerings may vary within Departments and majors.
 For details on these formats please visit, Fall 2021 Course Delivery

 Reminder: Course selection for new students begins at 8 a.m. on Thursday, July 23.
-We strongly recommend that you select your courses as soon as possible as popular course sections fill up quickly!
-Note: most 1000-level courses will be restricted to new first-year students until noon on July 22, 2019.
-After that date, these courses will be opened to all upper-year Guelph students so if you have not completed your course selection by then, you may find that many courses are no longer available (closed/full).
+We strongly recommend that you select your courses as soon as this enrollment window opens as popular course sections fill up quickly!
+Note: most 1000-level courses will be initially reserved for new, first-year students until noon on August 4.
+After this date, these courses will be opened to all upper-year Guelph students so if you have not completed your course selection by then, you may find that many courses are no longer available (closed/full).